HenryGJackson/CppDebugServer/README.md

     ADD_REQUEST_HANDLER(id) where id is the unique id you have given to this handler.
 This id is important, it's what you'll use on the js side to request this data.

 ## Config:
+Every CppDebugServer project requires a server_config file.
+This should be named "server_config" with no extension and placed in your bin directory or wherever your executable will be run from.

 * Syntax:
     * Each setting should come as the first thing on each line, followed by exactly one space and then the value for the setting.